hritiksauw199/Predicting-Used-Car-Prices-using-Regression-Models/README.md

 3. **Random Forest Regressor**
 4. **XG-Boost**

-to predict and understand the key factors that contribute to used car prices.
+and understand the key factors that contribute to used car prices.

 We train our data on different regression models, both base case and by tuning hyperparameters, and assess the performance of regression models using various Key